-The Expedition arrived in need of food, shelter, and warm clothing.
-They sometimes bartered for what they needed, but often just took it.
-They appropriated the village of Coafor, near modern Bernalillo, forcing its residents to leave.
+The expedition also arrived in need of food, shelter, and warm clothing.
+They sometimes bartered for what they needed but more often just took it.
 Their livestock grazed in the Tiguex fields, consuming dry corn stalks needed by the Tiguex for winter fuel.
 Inevitably, a Spanish soldier assaulted a Pueblo woman, wife to a Tiguex man.
-The Tiguex had been pushed to their limit and violence ensued.
+The Tiguex had been pushed to their limit, and violence ensued.

-For three months, winter weather permitting, the Spanish and Tiguex fought.
+For three months, the Spanish and Tiguex fought.
 Spanish tactics were to react to any provocation with immediate, fierce violence.
 The Tiguex barricaded themselves in their villages, firing arrows from loopholes or the roofs of their multi-storied dwellings.
-The Spanish and their Mexican Indian auxiliaries would attack, scaling the walls to reach the rooftops, setting fires to drive the Tiguex into the open, where they were easy prey for Spanish cavalry.
+The Spanish and their Mexican allies attacked, scaling walls to reach the rooftops, setting fires to drive the Tiguex into the open, where they were easy prey for Spanish cavalry.
 The superior weapons, horses, and overwhelming numbers of the Spanish army preordained their victory.
-Many Tiguex men were killed in battle and women and children were enslaved.
+Many Tiguex men were killed in battle, and women and children were enslaved.

-By March 1541, the warfare between Spanish and Tiguex known to historians as the Tiguex War was over.
-Hundreds of Tiguex had been killed, along with a smaller number of Spanish and Mexican soldiers.
+By March 1541, the war was over.
+By that time, hundreds of Tiguex had been killed, along with a smaller number of Spanish and Mexican soldiers.
 Many Tiguex villages had been burned or abandoned.
-However, native resistance had accomplished little and the Spanish remained in control.
+However, native resistance had accomplished little, and the Spanish remained in control.
 The Tiguex, reduced in numbers, many living in the mountains away from their homes, now fully understood the implacable foe in their midst.